Development grants

 Development grant process

-Before submitting a sponsorship application for a LCDA or TOD grant, read the following.
+Before submitting a sponsorship application for a grant, read the following.

 Selection process

-• The City requires a $750 sponsorship application fee for LCDA and TOD Development grants.
+• The City requires a $750 sponsorship application fee.

-• Not all projects submitting sponsorship application will be able to submit applications to the Metropolitan Council.
+• Some projects that ask for City help won’t be able to apply to the Metropolitan Council.

-• The Metropolitan Council receives more requests for funding than they have funding available.
+• The Metropolitan Council receives more requests than it can fund.

 Grant funds

-• Available until the project is fully funded and ready to begin construction.
-Grant funds can be used to reimburse the developer for costs incurred and billed.
+• Will not be available until the project is fully funded and ready for construction.
+Grants can only reimburse the developer for costs billed after the funding award date.

 Administration fee

-• The City will collect the fee when executing subrecipient agreement between the City and the developer.
+• The City will collect the fee when we sign the subrecipient agreement with the developer.

 • You cannot use City or Metropolitan Council funds to pay this fee.